shinjam3/small_talk/README.md

 ## To run the project, please follow these steps in sequence, carefully or the program will not work properly:
 1. Download the .zip file from this repository.
 Extract the .zip file and you will see two folders: "small_talk_frontend" and "small_talk_backend".
-1. On the command prompt/terminal, set environment variables "NODE_ENV" to "development", "st_jwtprivatekey" to "st_key", and "st_db" to your MongoDB URI.
+2. On the command prompt/terminal, go to the "small_talk_frontend" directory and do the following steps:
-   * Note: use command "set" for Windows or "export" for macOS.
-   * For example: >> set NODE_ENV=development.
+   * set an environment variable "NODE_ENV" to "development".
+Note: use command "set" for Windows or "export" for macOS.
+For example: >> set NODE_ENV=development.
-1. Open a command terminal and go to the "small_talk_frontend" directory, then run "npm i" to install the dependencies.
+   * run "npm i" to install the dependencies.
 You can ignore the "vulnerabilities" in the terminal if you see any.
 Do not close this terminal.
-1. Open a second terminal for the "small_talk_backend" directory, then run "npm i" to install the dependencies.
+3. Open a second terminal for the "small_talk_backend" directory and do the following steps:
+   * set environment variables  "st_jwtprivatekey" to "st_key", and "st_db" to your MongoDB URI.
+   * run "npm i" to install the dependencies.
 Do not close this or the previous terminal.
-1. Afterwards, in the "small_talk_frontend" terminal, run "npm start" to run the front-end website.
+4. Afterwards, in the "small_talk_frontend" terminal, run "npm start" to run the front-end website.
-1. Finally, in the "small_talk_backend" terminal, run "node server.js" to run the back-end server.
+5. Finally, in the "small_talk_backend" terminal, run "node server.js" to run the back-end server.
-1. To close the program on the terminals, simply close both terminals and the internet browser that is running the front-end.
+6. To close the program on the terminals, simply close both terminals and the internet browser that is running the front-end.

 ## To run tests:
 1. On the terminal, set environment variables "NODE_ENV" to "test", "st_jwtprivatekey" to "st_key", and "st_db" to your MongoDB URI (a new database URI for testing is recommended).